 Celebrating the start of British Summer Time

-We’ve chosen 5 of our favourite places to visit for free on a sunny day when you come to stay with us.
+We’ve chosen five of our favourite places to visit for free on a sunny day when you come to stay with us.

-BARMOUTH Bridge is a Grade II listed single-track wooden railway viaduct across the estuary of the River Mawddach.
-It carries the Cambrian Line and at 699 metres it is the longest timber viaduct in Wales and one of the oldest in regular use in Britain.
-With a footpath running its length as part of the Wales Coastal Path it is well worth treading the boards.
+- Barmouth Bridge - A Grade II listed single-track wooden railway viaduct across the estuary of the River Mawddach.
+It carries the Cambrian Line and, at 699 metres, it is the longest timber viaduct in Wales and one of the oldest in regular use in Britain.
+With part of the Wales Coastal Path running its length, it is well worth treading the boards

-CASTELL Y BERE strung along a jagged rocky outcrop in the Dysynni Valley at the foot of Cader Idris in Llanfihangel-y-pennant.
-Constructed by Llywelyn the Great in 1221 it remained in use until 1294, the stone castle now a ruin it is especially good at evoking the spirit and atmosphere of Wales’s native castles.
-Its stunning location makes it the perfect picnic spot.
+- Castell Y Bere - Strung along a jagged rocky outcrop in the Dysynni Valley at the foot of Cader Idris in Llanfihangel-y-pennant.
+Constructed by Llywelyn the Great in 1221, it remained in use until 1294.
+The stone castle now a ruin, it is especially good at evoking the spirit and atmosphere of Wales’ native castles.
+Its stunning location makes it the perfect picnic spot

-YNYS HIR nature reserve is situated beside the Dyfi estuary between Machynlleth and Aberystwyth.
-Summer brings wading birds, such as lapwings and redshanks and some special butterflies, while the colder months bring ducks and geese.
-With regular activities throughout the year and beautiful trails to follow this makes for a lovely day out for all the family.
+- Ynys Hir - A nature reserve situated beside the Dyfi estuary between Machynlleth and Aberystwyth.
+Summer brings wading birds, such as lapwings and redshanks, and some special butterflies, while the colder months bring ducks and geese.
+With regular activities throughout the year and beautiful trails to follow, this makes for a lovely day out for all the family

-Of course you don’t have to travel very far to make memories with fun filled family days out.
-The simple elements of Aberdyfi can be just as much fun…why not try your hand at flying a kite on the beach, build a sandcastle or go crabbing while you stay.
-Simple fun for everyone!
+Of course, you don’t have to travel very far to make memories with fun-filled family days out.
+The simple elements of Aberdyfi can be just as much fun - why not try your hand at flying a kite on the beach, building a sandcastle or going crabbing while you stay?
+Simple fun for everyone.

-Top Tip from Hammy@trefeddian Never waste a day, live every one like it’s an adventure
+Top Tip: Never waste a day - live every one like it’s an adventure.